 Choose low glycemic index (GI) and glycemic load (GL) carbohydrates.

 These foods include dried beans, legumes, fresh fruits, 100% whole-grain breads, oatmeal, quinoa, and non-starchy vegetables.
 The GI is a measure of how much and how quickly a carbohydrate-containing food increases blood sugar and insulin levels.
 Foods are ranked on a scale of 1-100.
-In general, eating foods that have a low GI (<55) results in a slower rise in blood sugar levels and less insulin secretion.
+In general, eating foods with a low GI (<55) results in a slower rise in blood sugar levels and less insulin secretion.

-GI alone cannot tell the entire story.
+The glycemic index alone cannot tell the entire story.
 The GL also needs to be considered to get an accurate understanding of a food’s total effect on blood sugar.
 A Harvard Health article explains this in more detail and provides a list of foods according to GI and GL

 In general, limit processed carbohydrates such as white rice, bread, and pasta, and most crackers, chips, cookies, and other packaged foods.
 This is beneficial for any woman trying to conceive, and especially important if you have PCOS (Polycystic Ovarian Syndrome).